Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Remove-AzManagementLock.md

 ```

 ### -ResourceGroupName
-The name of the resource group containing the lock.
+The name of the resource group containing the resource with the lock to delete.

 ```yaml
 Type: System.String